American Economic Association

-The American Economic Association (AEA) is a learned society in the field of economics.
-It publishes several peer-reviewed journals acknowledged in business and academia.
-There are some 23,000 members.
+The American Economic Association (AEA) is a learned society in the field of economics, with approximately 23,000 members.
+It publishes several peer-reviewed journals, including the Journal of Economic Literature, American Economic Review, and the Journal of Economic Perspectives.

-History and Constitution
+History and constitution

-The AEA was established in 1885 in Saratoga Springs, New York by younger progressive economists trained in the German historical school, including Richard T. Ely, Edwin Robert Anderson Seligman and Katharine Coman, the only woman co-founder; since 1900 it has been under the control of academics.
+The AEA was established in 1885 in Saratoga Springs, New York by younger progressive economists trained in the German historical school, including Richard T. Ely, Edwin Robert Anderson Seligman and Katharine Coman, the only woman co-founder; Since 1900, it has been under the control of academics.